Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Is It Just Me, Or Do Hot Flashes Get Worse During Summer?

-Hot flashes (or night sweats, if they happen at night) are one of the hallmark menopause symptoms.
+Hot flashes (or night sweats, if they happen at night) are one of the most common symptoms of perimenopause.
 Every woman will experience them differently — the frequency, intensity, and overall duration can vary widely.

 They manifest as episodes of perceived heat and/or sweating that typically last less than two minutes and — you guessed it — cause a sudden feeling of warmth spreading through the upper body and face, a flushed appearance, red or blotchy skin, rapid heart rate, perspiration, and, ironically, also chills.
 Needless to say, this symptom impacts quality of life BIG TIME.